arjpar/WebShield/README.md

 ## System Requirements

 These requirements are tentative and due to change.
 I will try to support older OSes as much as I can.

-- macOS 15 or later
+- macOS 14 or later
-- iOS 18 or later (build will come soon)
+- iOS 17 or later
-- visionOS 2 or later (build will come soon)
+- visionOS 1.3 or later

 ## Installation

 ### Testflight

 1. Download & install WebShield from [TestFlight](https://testflight.apple.com/join/1t5HfEGS)
-2. Open Safari and navigate to Settings > Extensions
+1. (macOS) Open Safari and navigate to Settings > Extensions; (iOS) Open Settings > Safari > Extensions
-3. Enable "WebShield Filters" and "WebShield Scripts"
+1. Enable all "WebShield" extensions
-4. Go to Websites (in Safai Settings) > "WebShield Scripts"
+1. (macOS) Go to Websites (in Safai Settings) > "WebShield Advanced"
-5. Change "For other websites" to "Allow"
+1. (macOS) Change "For other websites" to "Allow"
+1. (iOS) Go to "WebShield Advanced" (in Settings > Safari > Extensions)
+1. (iOS) Change "All Websites" to "Allow"

 ### App Store (Coming Soon)

-1. Download and install WebShield from the [App Store](https://example.com) (Coming Soon).
-2. Open Safari and navigate to **Preferences** > **Extensions**.
-3. Enable WebShield and its content blockers.
+An App Store release will happen when we reach a stable level of maturity.

 ### From Source (Coming Soon)